Multiscale Graph Comparison via the Embedded Laplacian Discrepancy: Theoretical Properties

-We now show that the ELD is invariant to graph isomorphisms, i.e. permutations of the vertices that preserve edge structure.
+We now demonstrate some mathematical properties of the ELD in this section.
+We first show that the ELD is invariant to graph isomorphisms, i.e. permutations of the vertices that preserve edge structure.
 Given any permutation $\sigma: [n] \to [n]$, we can associate to it a permutation matrix $\mathbf{P}_{\sigma}$, and we use $G_\sigma$ to denote the graph obtained by applying $\sigma$ on the vertices of $G$.